Alabama Republican Party: 2020

 In the November 3, 2020, general election, Alabama had a 62.19% turnout.
 President Trump carried Alabama with 62.15% of the vote, making it the 11th straight Republican presidential victory in the state.
 In the U.S. Senate race, Tommy Tuberville defeated U.S. Senator Doug Jones with 60.21%.
 Jones 39.62% was the weakest percentage for an incumbent Democratic U.S. Senator in Alabama since the direct election of U.S. Senators began in 1914.
 Republicans easily won all six U.S. Representative races in which they fielded candidates.
 This included 64.88% in the open 1st District with the election of Jerry Carl and the open 2nd District where GOP nominee, Barry Moore received 65.30%.
 Republicans won all the statewide races.
 This included both seats on the Alabama Supreme Court, two seats on the Court of Civil Appeals, and two seats on the Court of Criminal Appeals, in which the Democrats had failed to field candidates.
 Only in the statewide race for the Presidency of the Public Service Commission did the Democrats run a candidate.
 That individual lost to the incumbent Republican, Twinkle Andress Cavanaugh, who won a third term with 62.09% of the vote.

 2022

 In the November 8, 2022, general election Republicans swept all statewide elections.
 They maintained overwhelming control of the state legislature capturing 28 of the 35 State Senate seats and also held 77 of the 105 State House seats.
-Governor Kay Ivey won a second full term winning 66.93% of the vote over the Democrat nominee and a Libertarian candidate.
-Long-time U.S Senator Richard Shelby did not seek re-election.
+Governor Kay Ivey won a second full term winning 66.93% of the vote over the Democratic nominee and a Libertarian candidate.
+Long-time U.S. Senator Richard Shelby did not seek re-election.
 He was succeeded by Katie Britt who captured 66.64% of the vote becoming the first woman "elected" from the state.
-Two women had served partial "unexpired terms" upon appointment by the Governor.
-They were Maryon Pittman Allen (1978) and Dixie Bibb Graves (1937-38).
+Two women had served partial "unexpired terms" upon appointment by the governor.
+They were Maryon Pittman Allen (1978) and Dixie Bibb Graves (1937–38).

-The Yellowhammer State can accurately be described as one of the more staunchly Republican states in the nation.
+Alabama is one of the more staunchly Republican states in the nation.
 According to the Gallup polling organization, Alabama is the eighth most Republican state in the nation.